Hitstar53/My-Notes/Placement Preparation/Cheatsheets/DBMS Cheatsheet.md

 3. **Transitive Dependency**: An indirect dependency where A→B and B→C, but B does not determine A. This implies an indirect dependency A→C. For example, if `StudentID \rightarrow DepartmentID` and `DepartmentID \rightarrow DepartmentHead`, then there is a transitive dependency `StudentID \rightarrow DepartmentHead`.
 Eliminating such dependencies is the goal of the Third Normal Form (3NF).

 ### Database Normalization & Forms
 Normalization is a systematic process of organizing the columns and tables in a relational database to minimize data redundancy and improve data integrity.
-The primary goal is to eliminate undesirable characteristics known as insertion, update, and deletion anomalies, which can arise in poorly designed tables.
+The primary goal is to eliminate undesirable characteristics known as **insertion, update, and deletion anomalies**, which can arise in poorly designed tables.

 The process is hierarchical, with each normal form building upon the previous one.
 A step-by-step example illustrates the process: